ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 SHOULD implement an algorithm that attempts to mitigate flushing attacks.
 Sample guidance for such an algorithm is presented in {{pooling-policy-recommendations}}
-Additionally, to increase the difficulty for malicious servers, the client MAY require the server present an unrevoked certificate and/or accompanied by a valid SCT.
+Additionally, to increase the difficulty for malicious servers, the client MAY require that the server presents an unrevoked certificate and/or accompanied by a valid SCT.

 An SCT MUST NOT be sent to any other HTTPS server than one serving the